ByteWelder/Tactility/components/tactility-core/README.md

 ## Description

-This code is derived from the "Furi" code in the [Flipper Zero firmware](https://github.com/flipperdevices/flipperzero-firmware/).
+A good portion of this code is derived from the "Furi" code in the [Flipper Zero firmware](https://github.com/flipperdevices/flipperzero-firmware/).
+Some of it is also inspired by the Android operating system.

 ## License